ellisalgernon/PROJECT-SKYRIM/README.md

    *  40 GB for the page file
 *  ...**so a total of 760 GB**

-During the installation process, as archives get unpacked and files moved around, there will be some *temporary* overhead space needed.
+> During the installation process, as archives get unpacked and files moved around, there will be some *temporary* overhead space needed.
 As much as 30GB has been reported.
 Keep in mind that you should avoid filling your drives to full capacity.
 For optimal performance and system stability, it is generally recommended to maintain at least 10–15% of free space.

-> **PROJECT Skyrim** must be installed on an <ins>**internal SSD**</ins>, it <ins>**cannot**</ins> be installed on an HDD or an external drive of any kind.
+**PROJECT Skyrim** must be installed on an <ins>**internal SSD**</ins>, it <ins>**cannot**</ins> be installed on an HDD or an external drive of any kind.

+> While a USB 3.2 external SSD may match or exceed a slower internal SSD in throughput, the key difference is how Windows handles the device.
+An internal SSD is connected directly via SATA or NVMe and exposed as a local NTFS volume.
+This gives consistent, low-latency access that MO’s virtual filesystem and SKSE plugins require.
+An external SSD sits behind a USB controller, adding latency on every file operation and presenting the device differently to the operating system.

 Your <ins>**downloads**</ins> can be stored on a different drive than the installation — this can even be an HDD.
-However, network and OneDrive locations are not supported.
+Network and OneDrive locations are not supported for this purpose, either.

-Once installation is complete, the downloads folder can technically be deleted.
+> Once installation is complete, the downloads folder can technically be deleted.
 However, it is recommended to keep them on an external drive if you are low on space, as they will be needed again when updating to a new version.
 Repairing the installation (by re-running it via WJ) only requires the downloads for any broken mods.

 ## 2.3 Other
 * **Windows**